infiniteoo/REACT-intern_challenge_omdb/README.md

 ## Features

 Utilizing the revolutionary JavaScript framework React.js, I created this slick, modern site with the help of Material-UI, axios, and the OMDB (Open Movie Database) API.
 Upon landing, the user is asked to select five movies to nominate for this prestigious award.
-After the selections are made, a dynamically-renderd button appears, that when clicked, displayed an animated pop-up modal which rotates their selections in a cool interface.
+At any point during the process, the user can click the red "X" on their chosen movie to remove it from consideration.
+After five selections are made, a dynamically-renderd button appears, that when clicked, displayed an animated pop-up modal which rotates their selections in a cool interface.

 ## Missed Opportunities